 Calories per serving (1 1/2 cups): 350

-- 3 lbs boneless skinless chicken breast, chopped into 1" pieces
+- 3 pounds boneless skinless chicken breasts, chopped into 1" pieces

 - 2 garlic cloves, minced